~ Frequently Asked Questions ~

 No. There is no fee associated with registering for or filing a claim with the Program.
 You may, however, separately incur fees if you choose to engage certain professionals’ services, including retaining a lawyer to represent you in the Program.
 The Program will not pay for or reimburse such fees.
 The Program was designed so that participants do not need an attorney to navigate the claims process.
 Moreover, the Program is committed to ensuring parity in the compensation awards offered to represented and unrepresented participants.
 Unrepresented participants who wish to accept their compensation offer will be provided with an independent lawyer, free of charge, who will fully explain the terms of the release of liability.

-This is entirely up to each individual claimant.
+This is up to each individual claimant.
 Supporting documentation is invited but not required to be eligible for reparations.
-Supporting documentation is the type that helps demonstrate the nature, frequency, location and time of the harm will assist the Administrators.
+Supporting documentation is the type that helps demonstrate the nature, frequency, location and time of the harm to assist the Administrators.
 Examples of the types of documentation that may be helpful include:

 - Medical records, counseling records, or therapy notes for treatment received relevant to the harm (including summaries or letters of support from the provider);

 - Police or other law enforcement agency’s records or findings related to the harm; and/or